McGill Pain Index / Scale for CRPS

 #CRPS is the most painful #ChronicPain condition in the world.
 The #Pain Scale shows u the pain levels of CRPS

-There are a large number of different pictorial versions of the McGill pain index, the Burning Nights CRPS Support version is below:
+There are a large number of different pictorial versions of the McGill pain index for CRPS, the Burning Nights CRPS Support version is below:

-CRPS / RSD Type II is classed as the most painful chronic pain condition that is known.
+CRPS / RSD is classed as the most painful chronic pain condition that is known.

-It reaches approx 42 out of 50 on the McGill Pain Scale, higher than non-terminal cancer, higher than amputation of a finger without anaesthesia… So, why is there not much really known about this terrible chronic pain condition?
+It reaches approx 42 out of 50 on the McGill Pain Scale, higher than non-terminal cancer, higher than amputation of a finger without anaesthesia… In some research it has been said that CRPS Type II can reach as high as 47 out of 50.
+So, why is there not much really known about this terrible chronic pain condition?
 Why are people suffering from this burning, stinging pain?

 CITED RESEARCH / ARTICLES / BOOKS